topi314/LavaSrc/README.md

       searchLimit: 10 # How many search results should be returned
 #      customLoadArgs: ["-q", "--no-warnings", "--flat-playlist", "--skip-download", "-J"] # Custom arguments to pass to yt-dlp
 #      customPlaybackArgs: ["-q", "--no-warnings", "-f", "bestaudio", "-J"] # Custom arguments for yt-dlp
+    jiosaavn:
+      decryption: # The decryption configuration for the JioSaavn tracks
+        secretKey: "??" # The required secret key used for decryption (Find your own secret key)
+#        algorithm: "DES" # The algorithm used for decryption (Default "DES")
+#        transformation: "DES/ECB/PKCS5Padding" # The transformation used for decryption (Default "DES/ECB/PKCS5Padding")
+#      proxy: # If defined, JioSaavn HTTP requests will be proxied through here.
+JioSaavn uses region blocking
+#        url: "https://example.org" # The HTTP proxy to use
+#        username: "my-bot" # Optional username to authenticate with the proxy
+#        password: "youshallpass" # Optional password to authenticate with the proxy
 ```

 ### Plugin Info